bernatferragut/FutureWeb-blog/visual.md

 >Visual Design Works

-In VR, designers have diverse skills: 3D, Prototyping, Interaction Design, Visual Design, Inner Architecture, Motion, Audio and Research are some examples.
+In Viusal Design, designers have diverse skills: 3D, Prototyping, Interaction Design, Grpahic Design, Inner Architecture, Motion, Audio and Research are some examples.
 They were 'different hats'.
-Following I present a 'broad' palette of skills in the design field that I can appply to the new VR Experiences field.
+Following I present a 'broad' palette of skills in the design field that I can appply to the new technology fields.

 [VFX](#vfx)|[DESIGN](#design)|[ARCH](#arch)|[PRODUCT](#product)|[ART](#art)|[CODE](#code)